-I’m sure I am not alone: there are undoubtedly many people who have not ever looked to see what is past the attic doorway.
-Many of us simply grew up with no need to seem; we climbed up in a world in which a loft meant one thing: storage.
+I’m sure I’m not alone: there are undoubtedly many people who have not ever looked to see what is past the attic doorway.
+Many of us simply grew up with no need to see; we grew up in a world in which a loft meant one thing: storage.

-However, in this era, attics aren’t only for storage no more.
+However, in this era, attics aren’t just for storage anymore.
 With home renovations, larger crawl spaces, and property prices soaring, attics are being considered less as a room full of cobwebs, and more as a room full of opportunities.

-Make an Attic Bedroom: The sole attic bedroom I’ve ever known of has been showcased on The Brady Bunch.
+Make an attic bedroom: The only attic bedroom I’ve ever known of was on The Brady Bunch.
 Even though it was, in a term, far outside, it was also literary.
 Nonetheless, the notion is molded in reality: some houses, particularly older ones, have attics that could fairly easily be turned into a bedroom as long as they have removed all the bat poop.
 They won’t be composed of four partitions of the exact same size – finally having structures and corners unlike any other bedroom – but attic bedrooms can supply a unique, private, and comfortable location.
 The originality of this space may even be especially appealing for those who don’t like conformity (i.e. teenagers).

-Construct A Play Loft: Inside my youth house, the attic doorway was in my bedroom.
+Construct A Play Loft: Inside the house I grew up in, the attic doorway was in my bedroom.
 Although my imagination played a role in this discomfort, no one, kids especially, wants the attic door in their area.
-But if the loft door contributed to a place fun, instead of a feeding ground for spiders, ghosts, and – sometimes – a sinister squirrel, this wouldn’t be a issue.
+But if the loft door contributed to a fun place, instead of a feeding ground for spiders, ghosts, and – sometimes – a sinister squirrel, this wouldn’t be an issue.